-In addition to the W-2 form you receive from your employer, you might also receive a 1099 form, or an "information return."
-Many varieties of the form exist, each to report a specific type of income.
+If you receive a 1099 in the mail at tax time, it can mean a variety of things.
+The 1099-R has a completely different purpose from the 1099-MISC.
+The 1099-R refers to retirement income, while the 1099-MISC is for independent contractors and freelancers who perform a service for someone during the tax year.
+These are only two of the many varieties of the form that exist, each to report a specific type of income.
 For example, a 1099-INT form includes the total amount of interest you earned in a bank account during the tax year.
 Other 1099 forms include the 1099-R and 1099-Misc.
 It's not necessary to send these forms in with your return, but you must include the amounts listed on them on your return.

 You receive a 1099-R from the company that manages your retirement plan if you withdraw from a 401(k) plan, pension or IRA during the year.
-Companies need to send you a 1099-R only if you take a distribution of more than $10.
-The 1099-R reports how much money you withdrew and how much of it was taxable, in boxes 1 and 2a, respectively.
+Companies must send you a 1099-R if you take a distribution of more than $10.
+The 1099-R reports how much money you withdrew and how much of it was taxable in boxes 1 and 2a respectively.
 Box 7 of the form contains a code that explains the reason you took a distribution from your retirement plan.
-If you are not age 59 1/2 and do not qualify for an exception, you might have to pay a 10 percent penalty on the withdrawal.
+If you are not age 59 1/2 and do not qualify for an exception, you might have to pay a 10-percent penalty on the withdrawal.

 Companies send 1099-Misc forms to people or other companies that earned $600 or more performing a service for them throughout the year.
 For example, a company will send an independent contractor who received $750 a 1099-Misc instead of a W-2.
 The 1099-Misc is also used to report prize money or to report royalty payments.
 The form must be sent out for royalty payments of more than $10.
 In some cases, the form is used to report payments made to doctors or rental payments.

 Companies must send 1099-R and 1099-Misc forms both to the individual and to the Internal Revenue Service.
-Companies need to distribute both forms to individuals by Jan.
+Companies must distribute both forms to individuals by Jan.
 31 of the next year.
-For example, a form from 2012 would need to be sent to the individual by Jan.
-31, 2013.
-Companies have until Feb.
-28 of the next year to file the forms with the IRS.
+For example, a form from 2017 must be sent to the individual by Jan.
+31, 2018.
+Companies generally have until the end of February to file the forms with the IRS.
 There are some exceptions to the rules.
 If the 1099-Misc is used to report tax-exempt interest and substitute dividends by brokers, the brokerage has until Feb.
 15 to send the form.
-A 1099-Misc form reporting payments made to attorneys needs to be sent to the IRS by Feb.
+A 1099-Misc form reporting payments made to attorneys must be sent to the IRS by Feb.
 15.

-If you receive a 1099-R, you need to use form 1040 or form 1040A when you file your tax return.
-Even if the amount you withdrew from your retirement account is not taxable, you still need to report the distribution on your tax return.
+If you receive a 1099-R, you must use form 1040 or form 1040A when you file your tax return.
+Even if the amount you withdrew from your retirement account is not taxable, you must still to report the distribution on your tax return.
 Form 1099-Misc requires form 1040.
-You might also need to complete additional Schedules.
+You might also have to complete additional Schedules.
 If you performed services as an independent contractor, use Schedule C to report business income and Schedule SE for to determine the self-employment tax.